languagetool-org/languagetool/trunk/JLanguageTool/README.txt

- -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;
+ -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -see "TODO" / "FIXME" in the source: find . -iname "*.java" -exec egrep -H "TODO|FIXME" {} \;
  -create abstract SentenceRule and TextRule classes to get rid of reset() method?